How to Avoid Media Bias When Covering Political News Stories

 Some reporters who don't have media bias are guilty of lazy reporting, which can appear to be the result of political leanings.
 Make sure all political stories are accurate because campaign workers will be happy to rip your reports to shreds if it benefits their candidate.

-Any reporter knows whether his story will please or perturb a campaign.
+Any reporter knows whether their story will please or perturb a campaign.
 If you suspect that there will be fallout to a story that's about to be published, comb over the facts for accuracy to protect yourself and your media company.

 Decide if you are completely confident in the information you are presenting.
 If your source is a news release from an opponent's campaign, verify the facts independently or at least make it clear that it's the opponent who is making an accusation, not you.